tomasstolker/ARTES/docs/input.rst

 artes.in
 --------

 This file contains the input parameters for ARTES.
 A full description of all possible keywords is provided in the :ref:`artes.in` section.
-Command line keywords can be included with the '-k' flag which will overrule the input file keyword.
+Command line keywords can be included with the ``-k`` flag, which will overrule the input file keyword.

 atmosphere.in
 -------------

-The atmosphere.in input is used by tools/atmosphere.py to create the required atmosphere.fits file which contains the atmospheric structure, opacities, scattering matrices, etc. A complete overview of all possible parameters is provided in the :ref:`atmosphere.in` section.
+The input from the `atmosphere.in` file is used by `tools/atmosphere.py` to create the required `atmosphere.fits` file, which contains the atmospheric structure, opacities, scattering matrices, etc. A complete overview of all possible parameters is provided in the :ref:`atmosphere.in` section.
 Here we show a simple example:

 .. code-block:: ini